mirisuzanne/mia/articles/2017/async-notifications.md

   that the status of a task has changed?
 Depending on your front-end client, there are a few different approaches you might take.
 ---

-# Django, Background Processes, and Keeping Users in the Loop

 In my last post, I talked about how a modern web app needs background worker processes.
 One way or another, you'll have some things you need to do that are